 My Top Tips for Fixing Hair Loss:

 - Stomach acid Production!
 We need protein to keep our hair healthy, and he need stomach acid to digest protein.
 Things like apple cider vinegar, HCL, fermented foods, lemon, gelatin, and salt water sole are great for increasing stomach acid and aiding in the digestion of protein and other essential nutrients.
-You can read my whole post on stomach acid here to find more information on its importance.
+You can read my whole post on stomach acid here to find more information on its importance, or you can learn all of my tips and tricks on gut healing in this course.

 - In addition to increasing stomach acid, we need more protein.
 Hair loss is very common for those in slow oxidation because they simply do not have the proper digestion to assimilate protein.
 The easiest ways to add more digestible protein to the diet would be to add grass-fed gelatin, collagen, or whey protein.
 Gelatin is mostly known for its gut healing properties but it is also a great source of natural protein and amino acids.
 Whey protein helps you build muscle, lose fat, and helps your body create glutathione which is a very important antioxidant.
 Read my post on how to get more protein in your diet here.